-The IJ can also take into account other favorable factors, such as the applicant's age at the time of U.S. entry, conditions in the country to which he or she would be removed, ties to the country of removal, the financial impact of departure from the U.S., and significant health conditions (particularly if suitable medical care in the country to which the person would return is unavailable), and, lastly, the possibility of other means of adjustment of status or future entry into this country.
+The IJ can also take into account other favorable factors, such as the applicant's age at the time of U.S. entry, conditions in the country to which he or she would be removed, ties to the country of removal, probable financial impact of departing from the U.S., significant health conditions (particularly if suitable medical care in the country to which the person would return is unavailable), and, lastly, the possibility of other means of adjustment of status or future entry into this country.

 By weighing all the positive factors against the negative factors, the IJ will decide whether to grant or deny the application for cancellation of removal.

 If the IJ grants the relief, the applicant's convictions will no longer subject him or her to deportation, and he or she will be restored to LPR status as of the date of initial LPR admission to the United States.
 This is, however, a one-time deal.
 The same applicant will not be able to apply again in the future if he or she commits another deportable offense.

 To receive cancellation of removal and adjustment of status as a non-permanent resident, including an undocumented person, that person must:

 The continuous physical presence has the same stop-time rule as the continuous residence requirement for LPRs described above.
 The person's continual presence will legally end with the issuance of a Notice to Appear or the commission of a crime that renders the person inadmissible to or removable from the United States, whichever happened earliest.
 Similarly, the continuous physical presence is cut off by any trips outside the United States in excess of 90 days or for any periods in the aggregate exceeding 180 days.